-Alexis A. Blanc is a political scientist at the RAND Corporation and a professor of policy analysis at the Pardee RAND Graduate School.
-She specializes in a diverse set of national security issues: deterrence dynamics and strategic stability, crisis stability, escalation management, strategic stability in space, long-range strike capabilities (conventional and nuclear), Russian military strategy, emerging technologies, mission assurance for nuclear command and control, and supply chain security.
+Alexis A. Blanc is a political scientist at the RAND Corporation.
+She specializes in a diverse set of national security issues: nuclear deterrence dynamics and strategic stability, nuclear force posture, long-range strike, and crisis stability and escalation management strategies.
+She also has expertise in the space domain, examining many of these same issues as well as mission assurance for nuclear command and control and supply chain security.

 Prior to RAND, she was a senior federal program manager at the Department of Energy's National Nuclear Security Administration for nine years, managing two Line Item construction projects for the Office of Advanced Simulation and Computing.
 She has also completed multiple special projects for the NNSA Administrator's Policy Office, working on nuclear weapons policy, posture, and supply chain security.